 “Good, smart decision.
 Mac or I will make up a couple of sandwiches, water, a protein bar or two.
 Mickey, take a SAT phone, call if there is the slightest concern.”

-“Do, you know how Natalie is, call when you get to the falls and all when you leave to come down, got it?”
+“You know how Natalie is, call when you get to the falls, again when you leave to come down, got it?”

 Mickey grins, “It’s good to be treasured.”

 “And you are, so don’t screw it up, we don’t have many rules but I’ll make as many as necessary when it comes to you guys and the other kids.
 You have your GPS tags?”

 Zak holds his up, he wears it on a chain around his neck, “Always, so does Mickey, so do the dogs and Burma.
 I don’t know what other kids want, but I want my family to know exactly where I am, I am disabled after all.”

 Mickey giggles, “What a joke, disabled, you do more than ten nine year olds including Krav Maga and our stick fighting.
 Chef, he’s starting to get as many points as I get and he’s flipping blind as a bat.”

 “You’re taking your sticks, yes?”